Oppo A54 price in Pakistan - August 2023

+Honor is preparing to make a comeback in the Indian market, après...

-The Oppo A54 is one of the most well-known mid-range smartphones that is now available for purchase on the market at an affordable price range.
+The Oppo A54 is a budget friendly smartphone, that is now accessible on the market at an affordable price range.

 The device includes 4 GB of RAM and 64 GB of built-in storage.
-The gadget runs on the Android 10 and ColorOS 7.2 operating systems.
+The gadget runs on the Android 10, ColorOS 7.2 operating system.

-The Oppo A54 has a triple camera setup on the rear of the phone with an LED flash.
-The primary camera of the phone is 13 megapixels, and the selfie camera of the phone is 16 megapixels.
+The Oppo A54 has a tripple-camera setup on the rear of the phone with a LED lash.
+The primary camera of the phone is 13 megapixels, and the selfie camera of the phone is 8 megapixels.

-The phone is available in two gorgeous colors: crystal black and starry blue.
-A 5000 mAh, non-removable battery powers the smartphone with 18 W of fast charging support.
+The phone is available in two great colors : Crystal Black, Starry Blue.
+A 5000 mAh, non-removable battery powers the smartphone, with 18 W of fast charging support.

 Oppo A54 price in Pakistan is Rs.
 59,999.